Tag Archives: morocco overland

 kelaa-aitbou1

-There are trekking trails which probably could be threaded together on a light bike, but now Moroccan road builders have completed what I’ve dubbed ‘MH19‘, a route usable in any vehicle as long as conditions allow.
-I heard about it too late to describe fully in the 2017 edition, although it is mapped on page 110 (below left).
+In 2017 Moroccan road builders completed a new High Atlas crossing.
+I heard about it too late to describe fully in the 2017 edition, although it is mapped on page 110.

 I got to ride the route on a 250 just as the book was published in October 2017, and again about a month later southbound in a 4×4.
-Like many Morocco routes it’s a straightforward drive once you find the start points, doable without much of a description or GPS.
+Now it’s a straightforward drive once you find the start points, doable without much of a description or GPS.

 Northbound, all you need to know is:

-1. Fork right, off the road at the top end of Alemdoun village for the old route through the gorge, or stay on the tarmac over the pass.
+1. Pass through Alemdoun village and stay on the tarmac and first right over the first pass.
 Southbound, just east of Tabant turn right (south) over the ford for the easy 17-km climb to the Ait Imi pass.

 mh199